vovapolu/ensime.github.io/editors/emacs/userguide.md

 - after a short pause in typing.
 The frequency of these checks is controlled through the variables `ensime-typecheck-idle-interval` and `ensime-typecheck-interval`.
 This feature can be disabled by setting `ensime-typecheck-when-idle` to `nil`.

-Typing `C-c C-c e` lists all errors and warnings in a separate window.
 Hovering the mouse over a highlighted error or typing `C-c C-v e` displays the error details in the echo area.

 ### Semantic highlighting